Credit Definitions

 Methods of attributing credits per course

 Lab The lab and the lecture are combined into one 4 credit course, with the credits assigned to the lecture.
-Successful completion of the course requires students to pass both components (lab and lecture).
+Successful completion of the course requires students to pass both components (lab and lecture)

 Nursing Clinical No additional credits are assigned to Nursing Clinical courses.
-Successful completion of the course requires students to pass both components (lecture and clinical).
+Successful completion of the course requires students to pass both components (lecture and clinical)

-Level II – 5 credits equals 40 hours per week for a minimum of 8-10 weeks at a facility.
+Level II: 5 credits equals 40 hours per week for a minimum of 8-10 weeks at a facility.

 Practicum 1 credit equals 45 hours onsite.
-The average practicum is 3 credits.
+The average practicum is 3 credit hours onsite.
+The average internship is 3 credits.

 Contract Courses Credits may vary as the contact hours are based upon program requirements and will meet minimum credit hour requirements.

-All courses offered at the college will be reviewed for evidence of compliance with the semester /credit hour definitions set forth in the SUNY policy by the program faculty and program chair during program review.
+All courses offered at the College will be reviewed for evidence of compliance with the semester/credit hour definitions set forth in the SUNY policy by the program faculty and program chair during program review.
 Information indicating such compliance will be provided to the Provost and Executive Vice President.